Exafunction/codeium-chrome/README.md

 To use the extension, install it from the [Chrome Web Store.](https://chrome.google.com/webstore/detail/codeium/hobjkcpmjhlegmobgonaagepfckjkceh)

-If you'd like to develop the extension, you'll need Node and npm.
-After `npm install`, use `npm run start` to develop, and `npm run build` to package.
+If you'd like to develop the extension, you'll need Node and pnpm (`npm install -g pnpm`).
+After `pnpm install`, use `pnpm start` to develop, and `pnpm build` to package.
+For the enterprise build, use `pnpm build:enterprise`.